Dr Frances Rock

 Postgraduate students

-I am interested in supervising PhD students in areas related to language and/in legal settings, particularly policing, restorative justice, language and workplaces and ecolinguistics.
-I am keen to supervise work on migration and belonging.
+I am particularly interested in supervising PhD students in areas related to language and/in legal settings, especially policing and restorative justice.
+I would also be interested in supervising work in language and workplaces and ecolinguistics.
+I would consider supervising research on migration and belonging.
 Studies which draw on linguistic ethnography, literacies, interactional sociolinguistics and discourse analysis would be of interest along with work with an applied focus which aims to address real-world problems.

 I have previously supervised work in areas as diverse as attitudes to accents and dialects, comprehension and comprehensibility of immigration documents, suicide negotiations, media representations of rights, product documentation and culinary practices.

-Students who have successfully completed their doctoral studies under my supervision are:
+Students who have successfully completed their doctoral studies under my supervision or co-supervision include:

 Students who are currently pursuing PhDs with me are: